redwavedayz/BR-PlayZone/README.md

   ## How It Works:
   Set cords for final playzone which will then create a radius around that specific position.

-  Each playzone can consist of several tiers as defined above.
+  Each playzone consists of several tiers as defined above.

   As the playzone begins to close, it will gradually continue until it reaches the next tier.

   This will repeat until it reaches the final playzone.

   Server owners can adjust closing_speed, tier_zone damage and more using the provided json.